bwire-fron-train/rsschool-cv/cv.md

 * Telegram: @barbedwire_by

 ## Summary:
 Senior software developer with more then 18 years experience.
 Strong in design and integration problems solving skills.
 An enthusiastic creative thinker and functional programming evangelist.
-I would like to get the structural and solid knowledge in the area of front-end, because I have a lot of fundamental skills but I need to make them systematic.
+I would like to get the structural and solid knowledge in the area of front-end, because I have a lot of problems to solve but do not have enough systematic skills.

 ## Skills: